 \subsection{Results}

-\paragraph{Detection Interpretability.} Table \ref{detection_interpretability_result} presents the difference in the accuracy of human judgments on the detection correctness based on evidence across baseline detectors and ExaGPT.
+\paragraph{Detection Interpretability.} Table \ref{detection_interpretability_result} presents the differences in the accuracy of human judgments on detection correctness based on the provided evidence across baseline detectors and ExaGPT.
 The accuracy of human judgments on ExaGPT is relatively higher compared to baseline detectors by up to +13.6 points.
-This indicates that ExaGPT offers more interpretable evidence than other baselines, helping humans judge the correctness of detections more effectively.
-Here, DNA-GPT also offers $n$-gram span overlaps between the target text and the re-generated LLM texts from the truncated part as evidence.
+This indicates that ExaGPT provides more interpretable evidence than other baselines, helping humans judge the correctness of detections more effectively.

+Specifically, DNA-GPT also provides $n$-gram span overlaps between the target text and re-generated LLM texts from the truncated part as evidence.
 The comparison of the human evaluation score between DNA-GPT and ExaGPT suggests that providing not only simple overlaps but also semantically similar spans contributes to better interpretability.
 We further investigate how the similarity between the target span and retrieved spans correlates with the correctness of the detection of ExaGPT in \S\ref{what_makes_exagpt_interpretable}.

-\paragraph{Detection Performance.} Table \ref{detection_performance_result} shows the difference in the detection performance of baseline detectors and ExaGPT across four domains and three generators.
+\paragraph{Detection Performance.} Table \ref{detection_performance_result} presents the differences in detection performance between baseline detectors and ExaGPT across domains and generators.
 The detection performance includes AUROC and the accuracy at 1\% FPR.
-Overall, ExaGPT consistently demonstrates detection performance on par with or better than baseline detectors, including supervised classifiers.
-Specifically, on accuracy at 1\% FPR, ExaGPT massively outperforms baseline detectors by a large margin of up to +40.9 points.
-This suggests that ExaGPT is the most effective detector in practical scenarios, where there is a need to minimize the number of false positives.
+Overall, ExaGPT consistently demonstrates detection performance on par with or better than baselines, including supervised classifiers.
+Specifically, on accuracy at 1\% FPR, ExaGPT achieves the best average detection performance on all three generators, outperforming baselines by a large margin of up to +37.0 points.
+This suggests that ExaGPT is the most effective detector in practical scenarios, where we need to minimize the false positives.

-In summary, ExaGPT achieved both superior interpretability of the detection and exceptional detection performance compared to previous interpretable detectors.